 Method 1 - Subscriber Service Requests and Alert Responses

 This scenario is applicable only to Method 1 of the Recovery of Organisation Certificate held on a Device (section 4.1 of the SMKI Recovery Procedures).
-Its execution will be through the combination of individual test scenarios as set out above in section 8.2 of this Annex G.
+Its execution will be through the combination of individual test scenarios as set out above in section 8.2 of this Appendix G.